ionutsavin/Diagrama-Nassi-Shneiderman/README.md

 # Nassi-Shneiderman-Diagrams

-Nassi-Shneiderman diagrams (NSDs) are a graphical representation used in software development to describe the design or flow of a program.
+Nassi-Shneiderman diagrams are a graphical representation used in software development to describe the design or flow of a program.

-##  Purpose

-The purpose of this project is to provide a tool for generating NSDs based on pseudocode input.
-By visualizing the program flow in this way, developers can better understand the structure of their code and identify potential issues early in the development process.
 ## Description
-The project was developed in the CodeBlocks text editor.
+The project was developed in CodeBlocks.
 The purpose of the project is to obtain a Nassi-Shneiderman diagram based on a text file that contains pseudocode.
-A Nassi-Shneiderman diagram is an easier way to represent a particular source code and is also available in CodeBlocks, see the following link:  https://wiki.codeblocks.org/index.php/NassiShneiderman_plugin.
+A Nassi-Shneiderman diagram provides a clear and easy-to-understand way to represent complex algorithms, making it easier to identify potential issues and errors in the code.
+It is also available in CodeBlocks, see the following link:  https://wiki.codeblocks.org/index.php/NassiShneiderman_plugin.
 ## Installation

 To use this application, follow these steps: